urbit/old-doc/reference/hoon/library/3bC.md

 ::
 ```

-Produces the day of the week of a given date `yed`.
+Produces the day of the week of a given date `yed` as an atom.
 Weeks are zero-indexed beginning on Sunday.

 `yed` is a [`date`]().